le014/Chapter_2/README.md

-# Chapter_2
+# math_utils
-for chapter 2 excercises
+for week 2 questions!